Greta Engkvist: Career

-Greta Engkvist held temporary teaching jobs from 1913 to 1918, marrying Olle Engkvist in 1917 and adopting his surname.
+Greta Engkvist held temporary teaching jobs from 1913 to 1918, marrying Olle Engkvist (the future building magnate) in 1917 and adopting his surname.
 In 1921, thanks to a scholarship that Olle had been awarded by the National Board of Trade, the couple travelled for nine months in Germany, Italy, France and England.
 Greta Engkvist became increasingly interested in the peace movement, joining the Swedish branch of the Women's International League for Peace and Freedom in 1920.
 After she had completed her studies, in 1928 she was encouraged by the peace activist Matilda Widegren to serve as the organization's secretary, a post she maintained until 1938.
 In that capacity, she lectured on the cause for peace and recruited new members.

 In the early 1930s, Greta and her husband decided to divorce, while remaining good friends.
 To satisfy Swedish regulations, they had to live apart for at least six months.
 To facilitate the separation, Olle arranged and paid for a world trip for Greta.
 In October 1931, she travelled to Berlin and Paris where she met Mahatma Gandhi.
 In Geneva she attended the debates of the League of Nations.
 Taking a ship in Marseille, she visited India, Burma, Singapore, Indonesia, China, Korea and Japan.
 She returned to Sweden via Hawaii, the Panama Canal, Cuba and New York.
 At each of her destinations, she visited the YWCA or the Salvation Army and contacted organizations involved in peace work.

-Reviewing Elias Tohenkin's book The People Want Peace in the journal Fellowship in June 1938, Lyn Smith stated that Tohenkin referred to Engkvist as "Second in command of the women's peace army in Sweden" and quotes Engkvist as stating "We believe that we ought to let the world know that we women do not want war, that we believe there is no cause or grievance in the world that can justify the chaos and distruction of another war."
+Reviewing Elias Tohenkin's book The People Want Peace in the journal Fellowship in June 1938, Lyn Smith stated that Tohenkin referred to Engkvist as "Second in command of the women's peace army in Sweden" and quotes Engkvist as stating "We believe that we ought to let the world know that we women do not want war, that we believe there is no cause or grievance in the world that can justify the chaos and destruction of another war."